openrails/openrails/Source/Documentation/Manual/physics.rst

 Boiler Management
 '''''''''''''''''
 In Open Rails, the safe operating range for the boiler water level is 75-90% and this is maintained automatically by the AI Fireman.
+(Note: this is not the reading of the boiler water glass gauge but the %age full of the boiler.)

 In manual mode, you must keep the boiler water level below 90%.
-A level of 91% or more pulls water into the steam pipes and, being incompressible, will damage the cylinders.
+A level of 91% or more drags water into the steam pipes and, being incompressible, the water will damage the cylinders.
 Open Rails does not model the damage but issues confirmation messages:
 "Boiler overfull and priming" and "Boiler no longer priming" on rising to 91% and falling below 90%